AhmedReda121/Social-Assistant-Diagrams/README.md

 ## 📌 **Project Overview**
 This project is designed to assist individuals who struggle with social interactions at events.
 It provides:
-✅ **Outfit Suggestions** – Recommends appropriate attire for different events.
+✅ **Outfit Suggestions** – Recommends appropriate outfut for different events.
 ✅ **Conversation Starters** – Suggests relevant topics to talk about.
 ✅ **Practice Mode** – Simulates conversations before the event.
 ✅ **Post-Event Feedback** – Allows users to reflect on their social interactions.